LAST UPDATED: 7/30/23 – Is Hidden City Ticketing Worth the Risk?

-As travelers, we are constantly looking for ways to save money on travel so that we can afford to do more of it.
-We explore new apps and websites to find the best deals on lodging, we do our research to find the most economic tours and excursions, and of course we always have our eye out for bargain airfare.
+As travelers, we are constantly looking for ways to save money on travel so we can do more.
+We explore new apps and websites to find the best deals on lodging.
+We do our research to find the most economic tours and excursions.
+And of course, we always have our eye out for bargain airfare.

-In recent years, a strategy for finding low cost airfare has emerged that has created a lot of controversy in the travel industry.
-This strategy, which is known as Hidden City Ticketing, isn’t illegal and it isn’t a scam, but it does come with some risks.
+In recent years, a strategy for finding low-cost airfare has emerged that has created a lot of controversy in the travel industry.
+This strategy, which is known as Hidden City Ticketing, isn’t illegal and it isn’t a scam.
+However, it does come with some risks.
 So much so that it has avid travelers debating whether or not the significant cost savings it can give you are worth it.

 What is Hidden City Ticketing?

-Now granted, you are going to have to book one-way tickets because the airline will automatically drop your return flights as soon as you don’t show up for the flight from Denver to Las Vegas.
-However, you aren’t restricted to using just one airline and it isn’t too hard to find two one-way hidden city flights that are cheaper than a round-trip fare.
+Now granted, you are going to have to book one-way tickets.
+The airline will automatically drop your return flights as soon as you don’t show up for the flight from Denver to Las Vegas.
+However, you aren’t restricted to using just one airline.
+It isn’t too hard to find two one-way hidden city flights that are cheaper than a round-trip fare.

 The website Skiplagged.com is infamous for specializing in finding Hidden City fares that are rock bottom cheap.
 They are the website that put this ticketing strategy on the map.

 Hidden City Ticketing is not currently illegal, but it is really controversial.
 If you decide to use it to save money on flights, you aren’t going to get arrested in the airport for doing it.

 However, you are not going to endear yourself with the airlines.
 There are bound to be consequences if you use it enough.
 I liken Hidden City Ticketing to counting cards in Las Vegas.
 It’s not illegal, but it is something that will get you thrown out of a casino really fast if you are caught doing it.